How blockchain companies will disrupt the Real Estate industry in 2018

 Location: Seattle, USA

-- Two parties conclude a real estate sales, purchase, or rental agreement via the SmartRealty platform by using the smart contract technology.
+- Two parties conclude a real estate sales, purchase, or rental agreement via the SmartRealty platform by using smart contract technology.
 The agreement includes all necessary terms and conditions, such as payment dates and amounts, the validity period of the agreement, penalties, termination, etc. It is possible to set up the contract behavior according to the parties’ requirements – for example, set up automatic renewals, termination upon expiration, notifications in case of conditions violation, etc.

 - The tenant makes a payment in any currency, such as ETH, BTC, LTC, USD, or EUR.
 They can also pay in SMARTRealty’s own currency – RLTY tokens.